The Catholic church created the concept based on misunderstood Bible verses and other non-Bible books. Then declared it an official doctrine.

 Protestants are opposed to the whole idea, as unbiblical.

-Ironically, the Eastern Orthodox church although in-line with the Catholic church on most things including "Mary the mother of God", they are against the Purgatory doctrine!!
+Ironically, even the Eastern Orthodox church is against it.
+Although in-line with the Catholic church on most things including "Mary the mother of God", they are against the Purgatory doctrine!!

 Here are some of the references that were the source of confusion for the Catholic church.
 The church's focus in these verses was on the terms "eternal sin", "will not be forgiven in this age or the age to come", and "sins that lead to death and sins that don't":